Durham v Warwickshire: Hosts collapse after Barker heroics

 Warwickshire 472 beat Durham 171 & 113 by an innings and 188 runs

-Resuming their first innings on 62-3, Keith Barker (6-46) ripped through the hosts' batting line-up as they were bowled out for 171, trailing by 301.
+Resuming their first innings on 62-3, Bears left-armer Keith Barker (6-46) ripped through the hosts as Durham were bowled out for 171, trailing by 301.

-Made to follow-on, Barker (2-20) had Mark Stoneman and Scott Borthwick both caught behind for ducks.
+Forced to follow on, Barker (2-20) then had Mark Stoneman and Scott Borthwick both caught behind for ducks.

 After briefly rebuilding, Durham lost eight for 38 as they were out for 113.

 Keaton Jennings (37) and Michael Richardson (30) had steadied the champions' second innings, but Jeetan Patel (5-49) had Richardson caught by second-day centurion Sam Hain, as Durham lost five wickets for five runs in just 3.4 overs.

 Boyd Rankin (3-16) bowled Mark Wood (18), who hit four fours to help Durham past the 100-run mark, to round off the emphatic win as Warwickshire record their first win at Chester-le-Street in 10 matches.

 Victory for the away side keeps them in the title hunt as they moved up to fourth, just four points behind Yorkshire, who have also played 11 matches.